B-Stanley-0316/School_District_Analysis/README.md

 Once adjusted, the Math and Reading Scores now show `NaN` to signify Null Data and allows the data to reflect more accurate results.

 ### Scores by School Spending
 Thomas High School fell in the range of $631-$645 spending.
-While my numbers seemed to have changed in the below analysis, usually the changing of the scores would not affect the spending per student.
-Getting these numbers to reflect properly were a Challenge for me because when you go back to try and find the error, it can be overwhelming to go back through so much coding.
+The change is less than a 1% difference, the Overall Passing Percentage changed from 62.86% to 62.78%.
+Therefore, the 9th grade data did not impact this larger scale analysis as much as the first couple comparisons.

 #### Original Analysis
 ![Original Score by School](Resources/Spending_Summary_Original.png)